pfcooley/asoug-test/docs/source/index.rst

 This document walks you through integrating to the Freedom Software Platform...

-Check out the :doc:`Getting Started` section for further information.
+Check out the :doc:`Phases of Integration` section for further information.

 .. note::